ChanthMiao/ghc-wiki-mirror/FixedRuntimeRep.md

 e :: a
 ```

-Now we perform a representation-polymorphism check on the application `f e`.
+Now we perform a representation polymorphism check on the application `f e`.
 Supposing all goes well:

   - we find that `a :: TYPE rr`,
   - we emit a Wanted `FixedRuntimeRep rr` constraint,